surendra2016/KomootAppiumTest/README.md

 Android specific test cases for the app 'KOMOOT'.

 ***
-### Installations and Setups (One time activity)
+### Installations and Setups (One time activity, This test project has been tested for Windows 10)
 ***

 1. Download and install latest version of Java (JDK).
 Ideally, any Java 8 version should work fine with Appium/Selenium.
 2. Setup Java Environment Variables.
 This project mainly requires JAVA_HOME and PATH.
 3. Download and install Android Studio at [https://developer.android.com/studio/index.html](https://developer.android.com/studio/index.html) and Click on 'DOWNLOAD ANDROID STUDIO' button.
 It would start downloading the android studio setup file according to your operating system.
 This test project has been tested for Windows 10.
 After downloading, install the android studio by following the instructions on the installer.
 Before downloading and installing android studio, make sure following system prerequisites are completed:
     1. 'Step 1' and 'step 2' mentioned above should be completed.
     2. Your machine should be able to satisfy [these system requirements](https://developer.android.com/studio/#Requirements).
 4. Install additional Android SDK tools.
 Follow the steps given below to check if all the required SDK tools are already installed (you will have to open Android Studio to check this):
     1. Go to Start > All Programs > Android Studio folder and then open Android Studio.
 Android Studio Welcome Screen would be displayed.
     2. Click on Next button.
 You will be taken to Install Type screen.
     3. In the Install Type screen, let Standard option remain selected and then click on Next button.
 You will now be taken to the Select UI Theme screen.
     4. Click on Finish button.
 Android Studio will now start downloading these components.